The Best ERP Software for Aerospace Manufacturing

 Read our full review of Infor CloudSuite Industrial.

-SAP S/4HANA - Best for Tier 1 Suppliers
+SAP Cloud ERP - Best for Tier 1 Suppliers

-SAP S/4HANA’s multi-level bill of materials (BOM) tool keeps complex assemblies flexible and organized.
+SAP Cloud ERP (formerly SAP S/4HANA)’s multi-level bill of materials (BOM) tool keeps complex assemblies flexible and organized.
 With aircraft manufacturing involving thousands of interconnected components across multiple levels, logging any changes to the BOM is vital—especially for suppliers producing jet engine components like turbines, casings, and compressors.

-For faster decision-making, S/4HANA also includes a BOM comparison feature that highlights differences between versions, so your team can quickly pinpoint shared or unique components.
+For faster decision-making, SAP Cloud ERP also includes a BOM comparison feature that highlights differences between versions, so your team can quickly pinpoint shared or unique components.
 Impact analysis models take it a step further, predicting how a BOM change—like a material substitution—will affect production schedules, resource availability, and costs.
 Together, these capabilities help tier 1 suppliers adapt to shifting OEM demands while minimizing errors and delays.

-Learn more about SAP S/4HANA, including ratings and key features.
+Learn more about SAP Cloud ERP, including ratings and key features.

 ECI M1 - Best Production Planning Module